Why Do Cats Hate Water?

 Six Breeds of Cats that LOVE Water

 Did you know there are certain cat breeds that love and enjoy being in the water?
-Here are a few breeds that love to swim and don’t mind a bath or playing in toilet water:
+Here are a few breeds that love to swim and don’t mind a bath or cats using the toilet when needed:

 - Main Coon: these large, sweet-natured domesticated cats enjoy playing in water.
 They’re fascinated with water—from containers of water (like their water bowls or even toilets) to puddles—these cats have a good time with water!